 2. Optimum Temperature

-High-temperature cause deactivation of enzymes.
+High-temperature cause the deactivation of enzymes.
 So most enzymes function effectively at an optimum temperature of 25 – 35°C.

 1. Hexokinase (I) acts as an activator to extract the glucose in the glycolysis pathway.

-The certain molecule binds the active site of an enzyme and decreases its activity these are known as enzyme inhibitors.
+A certain molecule binds the active site of an enzyme and decreases its activity these are known as enzyme inhibitors.
 These may be drugs, pathogens, pesticides.
 A drug acts as an enzyme inhibitor and attacks the active site.

 Example: Hydrolysis of cane sugar

 Sugarcane is sucrose (C12H22O11) basically it is a dextro rotator with a specific angle of rotation +62.5.
 In the process, enzyme invertase sucrose undergoes hydrolysis to give α – D(+) glucose and β – D(-) fructose as products.
 The solutes contain more leave rotatory fructose whose angle of the specific rotator is -92.2 hence this mixture is known as invert sugar and the process is the inversion of cane sugar.

 This conversion of Dextro rotators sucrose to fructose is done by enzyme and block the attack of substrate these are known as competitive inhibitors.

 pH is a very most important characteristic feature of biochemical reactions.
 Higher pH reactions generally deactivate the enzyme activity and lower pH media encourage the growth of microbes.
 So, optimum pH conditions are required for enzyme catalysis.
 Generally, pH from 7.2 to 7.4 is required for the enzymatic reactions.